 Caroline Moore, Ph.D., D.V.M.

-Caroline is working on developing and applying environmental and diagnostic toxicology in Kenya where pesticides are used indiscriminately, in Peru where the giant river otter is exposed to mining activities, and locally where harmful algal bloom toxins may come in contact with sensitive shorebirds.
-Caroline is especially interested in developing non-invasive diagnostic tests to better understand the challenges to endangered species, and how toxicant exposures may impact future generations through altered germ cell epigenetics.
+Caroline is working on developing and applying environmental and diagnostic toxicology in Kenya, where pesticides are used indiscriminately; in Peru, where mining activities release mercury into the environment, impacting birds, bats, non-human primates, ocelots, and more; and in Zimbabwe, where harmful algal blooms may be an increasing threat.
+Caroline is especially interested in developing non-invasive in situ diagnostic tests to better understand the challenges to endangered species, and how toxicant exposures may impact future generations through altered epigenetics.

-Caroline earned her bachelor’s degree in Biochemistry and Molecular Biology from University of California, Santa Cruz, assisting with necropsies and research on the decline of the southern sea otter.
-She earned her doctorate in Pharmacology and Toxicology and her veterinary medical degree at University of California, Davis while on an Environmental Protection Agency STAR grant.
-Her thesis investigated how globally present microcystins have toxic effects on the nervous system.
-She spent the following year as a National Institute of Environmental Health postdoctoral fellow at University of California, Los Angeles researching how environmental contaminates may cause reproductive toxicity through epigenetics.
-Caroline is a member of the Society of Toxicology and the Comparative and Veterinary Specialty Section postdoctoral representative.
-She is also a member of the American College of Toxicology and an Early Career Professional subcommittee member.
+Caroline earned her bachelor’s degree in Biochemistry and Molecular Biology from the University of California, Santa Cruz, assisting with necropsies and research on the decline of the southern sea otter.
+She earned her doctorate in Pharmacology and Toxicology and her veterinary medical degree at the University of California, Davis while on an Environmental Protection Agency STAR grant investigating how globally present microcystins have toxic effects on the nervous system.
+She spent the following year as a National Institute of Environmental Health postdoctoral fellow at the University of California, Los Angeles researching how environmental contaminates may cause reproductive toxicity through epigenetics, and the next two years as the SDZWA Steel Endowed Pathology Fellow, establishing successful ways to incorporate more toxicology into conservation field programs.
+Caroline is an active member of the Society of Toxicology, American College of Toxicology, and the Society of Environmental Toxicology and Chemistry, serving on committees and boards for comparative veterinary toxicology, early career professionals, diversity and inclusion, and regional support for Southern California.
 As an avid hiker, camper, and wildlife enthusiast, Caroline has always felt the need to support conservation efforts through her research.